 The Indian Residential Schools Resolution Health Support Program has a hotline to help residential school survivors and their relatives suffering with the trauma of past abuse.
 The number is 1-866-925-4419.

 It may be too late for Marius Tungilik, but it’s not too late for other Inuit who allege they were sexually abused by a former Roman Catholic priest in Nunavut.

 “I owe it to my friend, Marius, and the five other [alleged] victims,” said Inuit elder Peter Irniq.

-Irniq has been lobbying for more than 10 years for Canada to prosecute retired priest Joannis Rivoire for suspected sexual abuse of children.
+Irniq has been lobbying for more than 10 years for Canada to prosecute Oblate priest Joannes Rivoire for suspected sexual abuse of children.

 “The RC [Roman Catholic church] is under pressure,” Irniq said from his home in Ottawa.
 “The government can no longer ignore this.”

-Rivoire, who is now believed to be in his 90s and living in France, was an Oblate priest who worked at churches in several Arctic communities from the 1960s unti the ‘90s.
+Rivoire, who is now believed to be in his 90s and living in France, was a church priest in several Arctic communities from the 1960s until the 1990s.

-Several adults accuse him of sexually interfering with them as young children, including Tungilik of Repulse Bay [now Naujaat], who was 55 when he died by suicide in 2012.
+Several adults accuse him of sexually interfering with them as young children, including Tungilik of Repulse Bay [now Naujaat], who was 55 when he died in 2012.

 “He is Father Rivoire’s biggest [alleged] victim,” Irniq said.
 “He never forgot about Rivoire.

 “He was haunted by Rivoire.
 He drank and drank and drank.
 He was very much haunted by this devil priest.”

-The RCMP in Nunavut laid three sex-related charges against Rivoire connected with his time in the isolated communities of Naujaat and Arviat.
+The RCMP in Nunavut laid five sex-related charges against Rivoire connected with his time in the isolated communities of Igloolik, Naujaat and Arviat.

 But he had already returned to France.

-The Justice Department wouldn’t tell APTN News if Canada ever applied to extradite Rivoire to face trial.
+The Justice Department won’t tell APTN News if Canada ever applied to extradite Rivoire to face trial.

 “With regard to Father Johannes Rivoire, due to the confidential nature of state-to-state communications, the Department can neither confirm nor deny whether an extradition request has been made related to Father Johannes Rivoire to another country,” it said in a statement emailed to APTN.